You are now in the main content area

 The Complex Migration Flows and Multiple Drivers in Comparative Perspective (MEMO) is a six-year-long research project (2022 - 2028) that examines internal, interregional, and intercontinental migration flows and drivers across three main regions: South/Southeast Asia (Bangladesh, Nepal and Malaysia), West Africa (Ghana, Nigeria, Senegal and the Ivory Coast) and the Americas (El Salvador, Guatemala, Honduras, Mexico and Canada).
 Through the generous funding of $2.5 million from the Social Sciences and Humanities Research Council's Partnership Grant, MEMO brings together a diverse, multi-institutional and multi-disciplinary team of 38 academics and 32 partner organizations across three continents in this exploration of migration flows.

-Bringing together researchers from diverse disciplines and regions, this 2-day conference highlights the overlapping drivers of migration and the lived realities behind them.
-Through comparative case studies, quantitative modelling tools, and global collaborations, the conference deepens understanding of why people move and what these patterns mean for future research and policy.
-This conference will build on the work developed in the global Research Partnership entitled: Complex Migration Flows and Multiple Drivers in Comparative Perspective (MEMO).
+Bringing together researchers from diverse disciplines and regions, this 2-day conference highlighted the overlapping drivers of migration and the lived realities behind them.
+Through comparative case studies, quantitative modelling tools, and global collaborations, the panellists discussed why people move and what these patterns mean for future research and policy.

-International Migration: From Root Causes to Drivers – Conference Highlights
+International Migration: From Root Causes to Drivers – Joint Conference Between CERC Migration, MEMO Partnership Grant, and Bridging Divides

-This conference brought together a diverse group of stakeholders in the field of migration, including leading researchers, academics, policy-makers, students, and people from civil society organizations.
+This conference examined the multiple drivers of migration, including social, economic, political, and environmental, as well as the ways in which they shape decision-making.
+It brought together a diverse group of stakeholders in the field of migration, including leading researchers, academics, policy-makers, students, and people from civil society organizations.

 Ghio, D., Hoyos‐Hoyos, S., Liu, G., Kyeremeh, E., McLeman, R., Resch, G., & Mazalek, A. (2026).
 Modeling the Spatial Interplay Between Migration and Environmental Conditions.
 Environmetrics37(1). https://doi.org/10.1002/env.70070 (external link)